 Prior to Sussex, Angela began her political career at the City of Toronto, where she worked for several Councillors, serving as policy advisor to the TTC Chair.
 She also held senior positions for two Provincial Ministers at Queen’s Park.
 With over 15 years of experience, she has demonstrated success in delivering results for government and clients and has worked with leaders from all levels of government, industry, and the non-profit sector, providing clients with an extensive network of contacts.

-Angela holds an HBA in Political Science from the University of Toronto and she is currently a Director in the Public Affairs Association of Canada (PAAC – Ontario Chapter), a Member of Equal Voice: Electing Women in Canada, a guest speaker on a variety of academic, political and industry panels and municipal election pundit on CBC Radio.
+Angela holds an Honours BA in Political Science and an MA in Public Policy, both from the University of Toronto.
+She has served as a Director with the Public Affairs Association of Canada, is a member of Equal Voice-Electing Women, and is a frequent guest speaker at academic, political, and industry events.
+She is also a municipal pundit for CBC Radio.

 Outside of work, Angela enjoys the theatre, travelling with her family, and cheering on the Toronto Maple Leafs.